 Major Program in Environmental Economics

 This major is part of the Environmental Studies (ENST) Program and is designed for students who are interested in analyzing environmental issues using the framework of economics.
 Students take a set of courses in the ENST program as well as economics courses that have an environmental emphasis but also provide breadth in economics.
 The ENST courses focus on interdisciplinary approaches to ethical, natural scientific, and social scientific aspects of environmental issues.
-For further information, contact professor Turner; see also “Environmental Studies.”
+For further information, contact Professor Turner; see also “Environmental Studies.”

 Preparation for Graduate School

+For students considering graduate school in business administration, at least two courses in mathematics (preferably MATH 111 and MATH 112) and one computer science course (such as COSC 101) are strongly recommended.
+Students considering graduate school in economics are strongly encouraged to take these courses, as well as additional courses in mathematics, including MATH 214 and 323.
 Students with these interests should also consider the mathematical economics major described above and consult with their academic adviser as early as possible.
 Students considering graduate work in economics leading to a PhD should consider pursuing a double major in economics and mathematics.

 See Honors and Awards: Economics in Chapter VI.